Namratasanger/LeetCode/README.md

 # LeetCode
-The repository contains the solutions of LeetCode study plan.
+The repository contains the solutions of LeetCode study plan answers.